NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Validating resolvers that don't support the DS Type Digest algorithm ignore it as per [@!RFC6840, see, section 5.2].
-Validating resolvers that do support dry-run DNSSEC make use of [@!RFC8914] and [@!DNS-ERROR-REPORTING] to report any DNSSEC errors to the zone operator.
+Validating resolvers that do support dry-run DNSSEC make use of [@!RFC8914] and [@!RFC9567] to report any DNSSEC errors to the zone operator.
 If a DNSSEC validation error was due to dry-run DNSSEC, validation restarts by ignoring the dry-run DS in order to give the real DNS response to the client.